cl0ne/cryptopotato-bot/README.md

 To apply schema changes to existing database, [use Alembic](https://alembic.sqlalchemy.org/en/latest/tutorial.html#running-our-first-migration).
 E.g., to get latest version of the schema use command `alembic upgrade head`.
 Details on specifying database URL can be found [here](alembic/README.md).

 ### Running bot
-You're required to provide following environment variables:
+You're required to provide the following environment variables:
 - `BOT_TOKEN`: bot's authorization token, you can get one for your bot from [BotFather](https://telegram.me/botfather);
 - `DB_URL`: [SQLAlchemy database URL](https://docs.sqlalchemy.org/en/13/core/engines.html#engine-configuration).

+Below you can find a list of optional environment variables recognized by the bot.

+- `DEVELOPER_IDS`

-If you want bot send error reports directly to your private messages, set `DEVELOPER_IDS` environment variable to a comma-separated list of corresponding user ids.
+    If you want bot to send error reports directly to your private messages, set `DEVELOPER_IDS` to a comma-separated list of recipient user ids.
 You can get yours, for example, from [userinfobot](https://t.me/userinfobot) (it supports retrieving ids from forwarded messages too, but it works I suppose only when message's author has enabled linking back to their account in forwarded messages privacy settings).
 [This question on SO](https://stackoverflow.com/questions/32683992/find-out-my-own-user-id-for-sending-a-message-with-telegram-api) has more options.

-Daily titles assignment job is enabled by default; this can be changed by setting `TITLES_DAILY_JOB_ENABLED` environment variable to 0 or 1 (disable and enable, respectively).

     N.B.
-To receive error reports from bot you have to initiate a conversation with the bot first.
-For example, by issuing `/start` command to it in direct messages or unblocking the bot if you blocked it before.
+In order to receive error reports from bot you have to initiate a conversation with the bot first.
+For example, by issuing `/start` command to it in direct messages or by unblocking the bot if you have blocked it before.

+- `DAILY_TITLES_JOB_ENABLED`

+    Daily titles assignment job is enabled by default, to explicitly disable or enable it set `DAILY_TITLES_JOB_ENABLED` to 0 or 1, respectively.

+- `DAILY_TITLES_JOB_TIME`

+    By default, daily titles assignment job is scheduled to run at midnight (timezone depends on `BOT_TIMEZONE` variable), set `DAILY_TITLES_JOB_TIME` to a string in the format `HH[:MM]` to specify a different time.
+For example, specifying either `09:00` or `9` changes the job's start time to 9 AM.

+- `BOT_TIMEZONE`

+    Bot's local timezone is UTC by default; to choose a different one, set `BOT_TIMEZONE` to one of the timezone names supported by [`pytz`](https://pypi.org/project/pytz/).
+For example, `Europe/Kiev`, `US/Pacific`, `Asia/Shanghai`, etc.

-To start bot you have to run specify package name with [`-m` option](https://docs.python.org/3/using/cmdline.html#cmdoption-m) to Python interpreter:
+To start bot you have to pass its package name with [`-m` option](https://docs.python.org/3/using/cmdline.html#cmdoption-m) to Python interpreter:
 ```
 python -m devpotato_bot
 ```
-Make sure package `devpotato_bot` is present in the `sys.path` (e.g., by adding its parent directory to `PYTHONPATH` environment variable or by setting working directory to it).
+Make sure package `devpotato_bot` is present in the `sys.path` (e.g., by adding its parent directory to `PYTHONPATH` environment variable or by changing working directory to it).

 ## Current Features